Normed linear spaces which are isometric to order unit spaces: Abstract

 \section{Abstract}

-In this paper, we characterize the real normed linear spaces which are isometrically isomorphic to some order unit spaces.
-Apart from the classical case of $\ell_{\infty}$, we prove that $\ell_1$ is also isometrically isomorphic to an order unit space.
-We generalize this example to the order unit spaces which are obtained by adjoining a normed linear space to an order unit space.
-We show that $\ell_2$ is not isometrically isomorphic to any order unit space.
+In this paper, we consider the linear direct sum of a real normed linear space with an order unit space and with a base normed space to obtain respectively a new order unit space and a new base normed space.
+As a consequence, we find that an $\ell_1$-space may be shown to be an order unit space.
+(However, not in the natural order.)
+Dually, an $\ell_{\infty}$-space may be shown to be a base normed space.
+To understand this aberration, we characterize the real normed linear spaces which are isometrically isomorphic to order unit spaces.
+We prove that other than the classical case of $\ell_{\infty}$, $\ell_1$ is also isometrically isomorphic to an order unit space whereas $\ell_2$ is not isometrically isomorphic to any order unit space.